Skip to content

 scene "China spotlight" {

-title = "China emits more than the US and India combined"
+title = "China alone emits more than the US and India together"

 highlight "China"